* Five time national champion specializing in classical training methods with over 30 years of competitive dressage experience.

 More about Kim

 Kimberly Monk knew from the age of 3 that she wanted to dedicate her life to horses.
-She was first introduced to dressage 1981 in England when she went to school at the Moat house in Benenden Kent England.
-Passing the British horse society's Horse masters, and instructor exam she returned to California.
+She was first introduced to dressage 1981 in England where she went to school at the Moat House in Benenden Kent England.
+Passing the British Horse Society's Horse Masters, and Instructor Exam, she returned to California to begin her career.

-Answering an ad in the CDS dressage letters looking for dressage riders.
-Kim was hired for the Kingdom of the dancing stallions show in California which featured 36 Andalusian Stallions.
-The two-year span was a great learning experience for upper level training.
-She would work over time for no money just for the experience and working hand in hand with Spanish riding school and German masters.
-Before the age of 20 Kim had leaned every act and was put in management position of back stage along with all 36 stallions.
+Kingdom of the Dancing Stallions quickly hired Kim for a show in California which featured 36 Andalusian Stallions.
+The two-year span was a great learning experience for upper level dressage training.
+She would work over time, for no money, just for the experience of working hand in hand with the Spanish Riding School and German masters.
+Before the age of 20 Kim had learned every act and was put in the management position of “back stage” and responsible for all 36 stallions.

-We are located conveniently west of the 15 Fw and close to Hw 76 Only 10 miles from the beach at Sterling Farms
+We are located conveniently west of the I-15 and close to Hw 76 only 9 miles from the beach at Sterling Farms